samypr100/setup-dev-drive/README.md

 ### *mount-if-exists*

+By default, this option is set to `false`.

 Mounts the dev drive if it already exists at `drive-path` location.
 When it does not exist, it will fall back to creating one at that location instead.
 This is useful when your workflow caches the dev drive for further use in other jobs via `actions/cache`.

 ### *workspace-copy*

+By default, this option is set to `false`.

 This copies `${{ github.workspace }}` to your dev drive.
 Usually when you use `actions/checkout` it creates a shallow copy of your commit to `${{ github.workspace }}`.
 When `workspace-copy`